RajivRamaiah/CS61---Lab-2/README.md

 when we register an author, we do mailing address before email, and we allow them to submit a preliminary affiliation this can be updated if when they submit a new paper as well.

+submitted = receive for us

+secondary authors must have a first and last name separated by a space